Michael18811380328/HelloBlog/personal/docs/note/Python-笔记.md

         sql = "INSERT INTO `users` (`email`, `password`) VALUES (%s, %s)" cursor.execute(sql, ('webmaster@python.org', 'very-secret'))

-    # connection is not autocommit by default.
-So you must commit to save
+    # connection is not auto commit by default.
+So you must commit to save your change
-    # your changes.
     connection.commit()

     with connection.cursor() as cursor: